-Ulf Mark Schneider CEO
+Ulf Mark Schneider

+CEO

 Mark Schneider started his career in 1989 with Haniel Group in Germany, where he held several senior executive positions.
 In 2001, he joined Fresenius Medical Care as Chief Financial Officer.
-He became CEO of Fresenius Group in 2003, a function he relinquished in 2016.
+He was CEO of Fresenius Group between 2003 and 2016.
 Since January 2017, Mark Schneider has served as Chief Executive Officer (CEO) of Nestlé S.A.
 In April 2017, Mark Schneider was elected member of the Board of Directors of Nestlé S.A.